At Gorseybrigg Primary and Nursery School English is at the heart of all of our teaching.

 Key Stage 1

-We use Letters and Sounds to drive teaching and learning and to ensure coverage.
+We use the Little Wandle Letters and Sounds Revised programme to drive teaching and learning and to ensure coverage.
 In year one, spelling is embedded with the phonics that the children are taught.
-In year two, children are taught using the No Nonsense Spelling scheme.
+In year two, children who are not secure in their phonics learning will continue and are then taught using the No Nonsense Spelling scheme.
 Grammar is taught through in real texts and in discreet lessons.

 Key Stage 2